coin-or/pulp/doc/source/CaseStudies/a_sudoku_problem.rst

 the same box/row/column.

 Instead, we must create 729 individual binary (0-1) problem variables.
-These represent 9 problem variables per square for each of 81 squares, where the 9 variables each correspond to the number that might be in that square.
+These represent 9 problem variables per square for each of the 81 squares, where the 9 variables each correspond to the number that might be in that square.
 The binary nature of the variable says whether the existence of that number in that square is true or false.
 Therefore, there can clearly be only 1 of the 9 variables for each square as true (1) and the other 8 must be false (0) since only one number can be placed into any square.
-This will become more clear.
+This will become clear below.

 Formulate the Objective Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Interestingly, with sudoku there is no solution that is better than another
-solution, since a solution by definition, must satisfy all the constraints.
+solution, since a solution by definition must satisfy all the constraints.
 Therefore, we are not really trying to minimise or maximise anything, we are
-just trying to find the values on our variables that satisfy the constraints.
+just trying to find the values of our variables that satisfy the constraints.
-Therefore, whilst either :attr:`~pulp.LpMinimize` or :attr:`~pulp.LpMaximize` must be entered, it is not
+Therefore, whilst either :attr:`~pulp.LpMinimize` or :attr:`~pulp.LpMaximize` must be used, it is not
 important which.
 Similarly, the objective function can be anything, so in this
 example it is simply zero.
-That is we are trying to minimize zero, subject to our constraints (meeting the constraints being the important part)
+That is we are trying to minimize zero, subject to our constraints (meeting the constraints are the important part).

 Formulate the Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~